 Program assessment (RoA 10) occurs as part of the program review process (V.2a).
 A program review Guidelines and Template document provides a timetable and guidance for the review process.
 This process consists of several phases.
 A program review report is completed by a faculty committee.
 To complete the report, each committee is provided with a dataset provided by the office of Institutional Research.
 An external reviewer site visit occurs, and the reviewer submits an external reviewer report (V.2b).
-The president and provost of the college meet with the departmental faculty to discuss the action plan developed by the faculty.
-Finally, an administrative response from the Vice President for Academic Affairs is sent to the sponsoring department(s) to operationalize the recommendations from the action plan (V.2c).
+The President and Vice President for Academic Affairs meet with the departmental faculty to discuss the action plan developed by the faculty.
+Finally, an administrative response from the vice president Affairs is sent to the sponsoring department(s) to operationalize the recommendations from the action plan (V.2c).
 Each academic program is reviewed on a five-year schedule.